EstebanBorai/gosk/README.md

 1. Clone this repository or click on the **Use template** button to create a repository from this template

-2. Run `make start` to build and execute the project
+2. Run `make up` to build and execute the project

 ```log
 api_1  | Running build command!